kood-devs/web_apps/README.md

-## integrated web app using django and linux server
+### Integrated web app using django and linux server

+In case you access this app via aws ec2 instance, you have to run

+$ python3 manage.py runserver 0.0.0.0:8000

+and open localhost with public IP (public IP:8000/)